Yandex Cloud

 • Outgoing messages bytes: Outgoing web socket traffic in bytes.

-You can select a time period to display information for on a graph, such as an hour, three hours, a day, a week, a month, or a custom interval.
+You can select a time period to display information for on a graph.
+It can be an hour, three hours, a day, a week, a month, or a custom interval.

 Was the article helpful?